github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 A two-dot diff compares two Git committish references, such as SHAs or OIDs (Object IDs), directly with each other.
 On {% data variables.product.prodname_dotcom %}, the Git committish references in a two-dot diff comparison must be pushed to the same repository or its forks.

-If you want to simulate a two-dot diff in a pull request and see a comparison between the most recent versions of each branch, you can merge the base branch into your topic branch, which updates the last common ancestor between your branches.
+To simulate a two-dot diff in a pull request and compare the latest versions of each branch, you can merge the base branch into your topic branch.
+This updates the last common ancestor between the two branches.

 For more information about Git commands to compare changes, see "[Git diff options](https://git-scm.com/docs/git-diff#git-diff-emgitdiffemltoptionsgtltcommitgtltcommitgt--ltpathgt82308203)" from the _Pro Git_ book site.